 Now you have enough information to start planning your next trip to Malta.
 So, it’s time to pack your bags and get ready for a Mediterranean adventure!
 But, if you’ve fallen irresistibly in love with this country and would like to stay longer, we got you covered.
 Yes!
 In addition to our experiences in Australia, New Zealand, Ireland, Spain, and Canada, we now take you to Malta.

 You can work, study and make a life for yourself.
 Here, you’ll find one of the oldest universities in the world.
-Its an excellent place to practice English, learn Italian, and even Maltese or Arabic!
+It‘s an excellent place to practice English, learn Italian, and even Maltese or Arabic!

 Have a look at the experiences we have for you.
 And, keep in mind that if one catches your eye, we will make the immigration process so much easier.
 We’ll stay with you throughout your stay.
 What are you waiting for?!